wp-plugins/rss-post-importer/tags/1.0.9/readme.txt

 * Set number of posts and category per feed.
 * Set what author to assign imported content to.
 * Simple template for formatting imported content.
+* Importing feeds Excerpts, you can define the number of words {n}.

 When you start importing rss feeds as a part of your content backup, autoblogging or blogging strategy, you'll be able to reap the benefits of increased content and a larger fan base, which will translate into more traffic and more revenue or dollars for your business!